5

 • Repeat loving mantras like "May I be safe, healthy, happy, and appreciated."

-Observing-thought meditation
+Observing-thought Meditation

 To perform simple observing-thought meditation: